-The Comprehensive School Site Safety Plan was developed for Henderson Elementary School in collaboration with local agencies and the district office to fulfill Senate Bill 187 requirements.
+The Comprehensive School Site Safety Plan was developed for Cameron Elementary School in collaboration with local agencies and the district office to fulfill Senate Bill 187 requirements.
 Components of this plan include child abuse reporting procedures, teacher notification of dangerous pupil procedures, disaster response procedures, procedures for safe arrival and departure from school, sexual harassment policy, and dress code policy.
-The school's most recent school safety plan was reviewed and updated by school staff in February 2021.
-Staff responsibilities and safety plan updates were discussed with staff in August 2021.
+The school's most recent school safety plan was reviewed, updated, and discussed with school staff in Spring 2021.